yiseul/www/md/faq.md

 The Ethereum Computer is a full Ethereum client and therefore perfectly capable to have its mining function enabled.
 That said, it would not be a good platform to mine on while Ethereum is still using proof of work, as its form factor prevents it from having the hashing power GPUs have.
-The Ethereum Computer will be a perfectly appropriate platform to help secure the network once Ethereum switches to proof of stake.
+The Ethereum Computer will be a perfectly appropriate platform to help secure the network, but only once Ethereum switches to proof of stake.

 ## The Presale